rrcobb/crafting-interpreters/README.md

 It prints 3, and leaves the outer-scoped 'a' with the value 1.

-This sorta makes sense, since the lookup happens 'before' the local variable is created. weird
+This sorta makes sense, since the lookup happens 'before' the local variable is created. weird, though, because maybe it should be an error for accessing the uninitialized 'a' before it's created.
+To 'fix' this behavior to raise this error, maybe you have to register the declaration on the lhs, create that 'slot' before you evaluate the expression on the rhs.
+Solving challenge #2 should help with this.